rhondeldi/rhondeldi/README.md

 Hi there 👋

-- 🔭 I’m currently working on my game Nine Lives
-- 🌱 I’m currently learning REACTJS
+- 🌱 I’m currently learning -
 - 📫 How to reach me: rhondeldi@gmail.com